-And Finland measures the least amount of corruption in the world.
+And Finland measures very little corruption.

 Public institutions are trusted in Finland.
 People's trust in institutions is a common indicator of public administrations' performance.

 The police are one of the most trusted institutions in Finland.
 More than 90% of Finns say they trust the police.